kVA to Amps Calculator

 When should I use the kVA to Amps Calculator?

-Use it when your task matches one of these common needs: Estimate transformer or UPS current from a kVA rating.
-Compare single-phase and three-phase current.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate transformer current from a kVA rating.
+Check rough UPS or generator current before reading the full specification.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the kVA to Amps Calculator doing with my inputs?

-In plain language: The calculator converts kVA to volt-amps, then divides by volts for single-phase or by volts x sqrt(3) for three-phase.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: VA = kVA x 1,000.
+Single-phase amps = VA / volts.
+Three-phase amps = VA / (volts x sqrt(3)).
+Use line-to-line voltage for balanced three-phase calculations.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main kVA to Amps Calculator inputs mean?